-Through providing loans to food processing and distribution industry that deal in domestic agricultural, forestry, and fishery products, the AFFF Unit actively supports efforts for the stable supply of domestically produced raw materials and for improving added value.
+Through providing loans to food processing and distribution industry that deal in domestic agriculture, forestry, and fishery products, the AFFF Unit actively supports efforts for the stable supply of food and the sound development of the domestic agriculture, forestry and fisheries businesses.

-Helping to promote the use of domestic agricultural, forestry, and fishery products
+Helping to promote the use of domestic agriculture, forestry, and fishery products

-Loans to the food processing and distribution industry to use domestically produced agricultural, forestry, and fishery products as raw materials or products, and are aimed at promotion of domestically produced agricultural, forestry, and fishery products.
-An estimation of the effects of the loans made in FY2021 suggests that the transaction volumes of domestically produced agricultural, forestry, and fishery products will increase by approximately 117,000 tons over the next five years.
+Loans to the food processing and distribution industry to use domestic agriculture, forestry, and fishery products as raw materials or as products, and are aimed at promotion of domestically produced agriculture, forestry, and fishery products.
+An estimation of the effects of the loans made in FY2022 suggests that the transaction volumes of domestically produced agriculture, forestry, and fishery products will increase by approximately 157,000 tons over the next five years.

-In particular, one of the requirements for the Hilly and Mountainous Areas Revitalization Loan and the Food Distribution System Improvement Loan (Food production manufacturing affiliated business facilities, food production and sales affiliated business facilities) is an increase in the trading volume of domestically produced agricultural, forestry and fishery products.
-The requirement helps to promote collaboration between the agricultural, forestry and fisheries sectors and the food industry.
+In particular, Hilly and Mountainous Areas Revitalization Loan and the Food Distribution System Improvement Loan (Food production manufacturing affiliated business facilities, food production and sales affiliated business facilities) require borrowers to increase the trading volume of domestically produced agriculture, forestry and fishery products.
+The requirement helps promote collaboration between the agriculture, forestry and fisheries sectors and the food industry.

 Notes: 1.
-The transaction volumes are rounded off by the unit
+The transaction volumes are rounded off by the unit.

-The transaction volume indicated in "After investments financed by JFC" is an estimate
+2. The transaction volume indicated in "After providing loan" is an

-Exercising Safety Net Functions Following Disasters and Changes in Business Conditions
+Demonstrating Safety Net Functions Following Disasters and Changes in Business Conditions

-The AFFF Unit offers dynamic support in the form of long-term working capital loans to provide agricultural, forestry, and fisheries operators as a safety net function against short-term crises such as natural disasters including earthquake, typhoon, tsunami, etc., contagious livestock diseases, and falls in the price of agricultural products.
+The AFFF Unit offers dynamic support in the form of long-term working capital loans to demonstrate safety net function against the financial effects on agriculture, forestry, and fisheries businesses due to temporary crises such as natural disasters including earthquakes, typhoons, and tsunamis, etc., contagious livestock diseases, soaring oil prices and price hikes, as well as COVID-19.

-Also, the AFFF Unit created special consultation desks and is providing consultations on financing and repayment for agricultural, forestry, and fisheries operators that have been impacted by the COVID-19 pandemic.
+Also, the AFFF Unit establishes special consultation desks and is providing consultations on loan and repayment for agriculture, forestry, and fisheries operators that have been affected by soaring oil prices and price hikes, etc.